A characterization of absolutely dilatable Schur multipliers

-This paper is concerned with Schur multipliers acting on $B(L^2(\Omega))$, the space of bounded operators on the $L^2$-space associated with a $\sigma$-finite measure space $(\Omega,\mu)$.
-The study of bounded Schur multipliers in this setting goes back at least to Haagerup \cite{Haa} and Spronk \cite{Spronk}, see Section \ref{S-Schur} for definitions and background.
 The papers \cite{Arh1,Du} show that a positive unital Schur multiplier operator $T_\phi\colon B(L^2(\Omega))\to B(L^2(\Omega))$ associated with a real-valued $\phi\in L^\infty(\Omega^2)$ is absolutely dilatable.
 Further the Haagerup-Musat paper \cite{HM} provides a characterization of absolutely dilatable Schur multipliers in the finite dimensional setting, see Remark \ref{5FD}.
 The objective of the present paper is to establish a characterization of absolutely dilatable Schur multipliers $B(L^2(\Omega))\to B(L^2(\Omega))$ in the general case.

 Let us start with the discrete case.
 For any $n\geq 1$, let $M_n$ denote the space of $n\times n$ matrices with complex entries.
 Let ${\frak m}=\{m_{ij}\}_{i,j\geq 1}$ be a family of complex numbers.
 Recall that ${\frak m}$ is a bounded Schur multiplier if there exists a (necessarily unique) $w^*$-continuous operator $T_{\frak m}\colon B(\ell^2)\to B(\ell^2)$ such that $T_{\frak m}\bigl([a_{ij}]\bigr) = [m_{ij}a_{ij}]$ for all $n\geq 1$ and all $[a_{ij}]\in M_n\subset B(\ell^2)$.
 We show that $T_{\frak m}$ admits an absolute dilation if and only if there exist a normalized tracial von Neumann algebra $(N,\tau_N)$ with separable predual and a sequence $(d_k)_{k\geq 1}$ of unitaries of $N$ such that